gmfmi/searchinGhost/README.md

 > default: `['title', 'url', 'excerpt', 'custom_excerpt', 'published_at', 'feature_image']`

 - **postsExtraFields** (array of strings)
 > This array allows you to use extra fields like `tags` or `authors`.
-I personnaly don't know
+I personally don't know
 > why they are not with the other "fields" but the Ghost API is designed this way...
 >
 > Set its value to `[]` (empty array) to completely disable it.